CK439224/Capstone-ePortfolio/README.md

 ---

-# Original Program Guidelines, Code, and Screenshots
+# Original Program Guidelines and Code

-# Grazioso Salvare Specification
+## Grazioso Salvare Specification

 ## Overview
 Grazioso Salvare primarily uses dogs as search and rescue animals but plans to train monkeys for similar purposes.